This is an Active case

 Allegations of TikTok’s defective design

-Beyond not protecting minors, the TikTok lawsuits allege that the app is coded to encourage addictive or problematic use, which can lead to substantial mental and physical harms.
-TikTok’s “For You” page is optimized to get users to come back often and stay for as long as possible.
+The TikTok lawsuits allege that the app is designed to encourage addictive or problematic use, which can lead to substantial mental and physical harms.
+TikTok’s “For You Page” (FYP) is optimized to get users to come back often and stay for as long as possible.

-TikTok may also harm users through the platform’s image and video filtering features.
+TikTok may also harm users through the platform’s features, including image and video filtering features.
 Young users may use TikTok’s filters to create impossibly idealized versions of themselves, leading them to develop poor self-esteem.

 What TikTok lawsuits have been filed?

 Plaintiffs from across the country have filed lawsuits against TikTok and other social media companies.
-Currently, there are three main categories of cases:
+Currently, there are three main categories of cases against TikTok.

 In October 2024, more than a dozen state attorneys general filed lawsuits against TikTok.
 Like the personal injury and school district lawsuits, the attorneys general allege that: